uva-cs/ugrads.cs/content/pages/home.md

 This page contains the links that are relevant for undergraduate majors in Computer Science and Computer Engineering.

+**Note:** The information about degree requirements contained on this website is for informational purposes only.
+The Undergraduate Record  represents the official repository for academic program requirements.
+It may be found at: www.virginia.edu/registrar/catalog/ugrad.html

 Information for Fall 2019
 -------------------------